nict-wisdom/rannc/documents/index.rst

    optimizer.step()               # Update parameters

-Models used with RaNNC do not need special operators for distributed computation or annotations for partitioning (See our examples:
+Models used with RaNNC (``Net`` in the above example) do not need special operators for distributed computation or annotations for partitioning
+(See our examples:
 `model for the tutorial <https://github.com/nict-wisdom/rannc/blob/main/examples/tutorial.py>`_, enlarged versions of `BERT <https://github.com/nict-wisdom/rannc-examples/blob/main/bert/modeling.py>`_ and